 About Twitter Ads

-You may see different kinds of ads on Twitter—Promoted Tweets, Promoted Accounts, and Promoted Trends.
+You may see different kinds of ads on Twitter, such as: Promoted Tweets, Promoted Accounts, and Promoted Trends.
 These are clearly marked with a "promoted" icon.
 You can interact with promoted content in much the same way as organic content.
-If you follow, favorite, or retweet promoted content, your followers may see your name associated with that content.
+If you follow, favorite, or Retweet content on Twitter, including promoted content, your followers may see your name associated with that content.

 Why you see certain Twitter Ads